IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Supported Metadata
 ====================

-A dataset contains three levels of metadata: 1) Citation Metadata, 2) Domain specific metadata, 3) File level metadata (varies depending on the type of data file).
+A dataset contains three levels of metadata: 1) Citation Metadata, 2) Domain specific metadata, 3) File level metadata (varies depending on the type of data file - see File Handling and Uploading section below for more details).

 File Handling and Uploading
 ====================

-All file formats are supported, up to a few GB per file.
-For certain file formats, we provide additional features:
+All file formats are supported, up to a few GB per file but some files types are supported by additional functionality, including downloading in different formats, file-level metadata preservation, file-level data citation, and exploration through data visualization and analysis.

 Tabular
 --------------------

+Tabular files of recognized formats (Stata, SPSS, RData, Excel, CSV) can be further explored and manipulated through `TwoRavens <http://guides.dataverse.org/en/latest/user/data-exploration/tworavens.html>`_ (a statistical data exploration application integrated with Dataverse) by performing various statistical analyses and downloading subsets of variables.
+To perform various statistical analyses on the data (including summary statistics) click on the "Explore" button, found next to each relevant tabular file and this will take you to the `TwoRavens <http://guides.dataverse.org/en/latest/user/data-exploration/tworavens.html>`_ application in a new window.
+To download subsets of variables click on the "Download" button found next to a relevant tabular file and select "Data Subset" in the dropdown menu, which will open a new window that is powered by TwoRavens for you to create your subset.
+For more information on `TwoRavens <http://guides.dataverse.org/en/latest/user/data-exploration/tworavens.html>`_ please read their `documentation <http://guides.dataverse.org/en/latest/user/data-exploration/tworavens.html>`_.
+Furthermore, within the "Download" button for tabular data you will find additional options including downloading: in the original file format, RDATA Format, Variable Metadata, Data Subset (as described earlier) and Data File Citation (currently in either RIS format or EndNote XML).

 Geospatial
 --------------------